If like us you love a ‘tot’ of rum or two, check out our Liverpool rum bar guide and discover the best places to enjoy the popular mariner’s tipple.

 This striking bar transports its guests on a journey that pays homage to the White Star Line’s Trans-Atlantic cruises from Liverpool to New York.

 With direct nautical links, Carpathia sails you through the phases of a Trans-Atlantic cruise with a cocktail list that is split up into the different stages of your journey.
 From Anchor’s Aweigh to The Captain’s Table, this bar is the perfect place to sample some of the best rums around.

-There is also a decadent rooftop terrace, so you can enjoy your seafarer’s tipple whilst you bask in the sunshine with views over the Mersey and Liverpool’s docklands.
+There is also an opulent rooftop terrace, which is soon to undergo a luxurious extension, where you can enjoy your seafarer’s tipple whilst you bask in the sunshine with views over the Mersey and Liverpool’s docklands.

 What to drink: Passion Fruit Zombie